alexenge/eegSeminaR/README.md

 ### b) Interactive -- cloud server

--   Hit this link (or the "Launch binder" button at the top) to open the course materials on a cloud server kindly provided by the Binder project
+-   Hit [this link](https://mybinder.org/v2/gh/alexenge/eegSeminaR/HEAD?urlpath=rstudio) (or the "Launch binder" button) to open the course materials on a cloud server kindly provided by the Binder project

 -   Note that: (a) Launching the cloud server might take a couple of minutes, (b) resources (CPUs and memory) are limited, and (c) changes you make to the code will be lost at the end of the session